Skip to content

 The bootstrap config

-linkmesh-agent writes a single, small bootstrap config file when it first sets up the collector — typically /etc/alloy/config.alloy for Alloy or the OpAMP supervisor’s supervisor.yaml for otelcol-contrib.
+Each runtime is enrolled with a single, small bootstrap config file — typically /etc/alloy/config.alloy for Alloy or the OpAMP supervisor’s supervisor.yaml for otelcol-contrib.

 The bootstrap has no customer pipelines in it.
 It only enables two things: